Special Disposal for Batteries, Medications and Sharps (Syringes, Needles & Lancets)

 Visit any participating pharmacy to receive an approved sharps container, free of charge.

-If your local pharmacy is unable to accept expired or unused medications then bring them to the City’s Household Hazardous Waste Depot.
+If your local pharmacy is unable to accept expired or unused medications from your household, then bring them to the City’s Household Hazardous Waste Depot or schedule a Toxic Taxi collection appointment.

-If you are a pharmacy wanting to learn more, please contact Stewardship Ontario.
+If you are a pharmacy wanting to learn more, please contact Health Products Stewardship Association.